journal-club/wiki-data/fests/atmos.md

 -  **Hawking Wizard**
   This is your chance to manage a business.
 Teamwork, Resource Allocation and Time Management are essential for the task at hand.
 Every decision taken when you are heading a business has to be taken after understanding all the factors at play.
 For more details, [See this page](/fests/atmos/HawkingWizard)
 -  **Googled**
   The event is fairly simple, you are given a set of questions and you are supposed to answer them correctly.
 Seems mundane doesn't it?
 But there is a catch.
-You are allowed access to the internet.
-That means you can use Google.Yes.
-You read that right.
-You can use Google.
 If you think you are the one who can make Google dance to your tune then go ahead to [this page](/fests/atmos/Googled) to know more about the event.
 -  **Enigma**
    It can’t get any bigger than this!
 This is the “Mother of all Quizzes”.
 Sweat it out against some of the greatest quizzers in the country in this national level quiz.
 It’s a quiz, answer the questions to the best of your ability, because anything less: won’t be enough.
 For more details, [See this page](/fests/atmos/Enigma)
 - **Line Follower**